Rainberry, Inc.

-Rainberry, Inc., formerly known as BitTorrent, Inc., is an American company that is responsible for the ongoing development of the BitTorrent peer-to-peer protocol, as well as the ongoing development of μTorrent and BitTorrent Mainline, two clients for that protocol.
-Files transferred using the BitTorrent protocol constitute a significant slice of all Internet traffic.
-At its peak, 170 million people used the protocol every month, according to the company's website.
+Rainberry, Inc., formerly known as BitTorrent, Inc., is an American company responsible for μTorrent and BitTorrent Mainline.
 The company was founded on September 22, 2004 by Bram Cohen and Ashwin Navin.
 It was successful during the Great Recession under the leadership of CEO Eric Klinker.
 In 2018, the company was acquired by cryptocurrency startup TRON, and Bram Cohen left the company.
+In March 2022, the SEC charged Rainberry with fraud for selling cryptocurrencies Tronix (TRX) and BitTorrent (BTT) as unregistered securities.

+History

+The company was founded in 2004 by Bram Cohen and Ashwin Navin, and became the inventor of "μtorrent and BitTorrent software and a pioneering San Francisco company in decentralized peer-to-peer file sharing technology."
+According to the San Francisco Times at its peak, BitTorrent in the early 2010s had up to a quarter billion active monthly users, while its protocol "accounted for virtually half of file-sharing bandwidth on the Internet."

+Tron, a cryptocurrency startup, acquired Rainberry in 2018, with Tron later introducing BTT, a BitTorrent cryptocurrency token.
+The token aimed to help monetize Rainberry's software, which had been supported by advertising in the user interface since its inception.

+In early 2023 Rainberry Inc. closed its San Francisco headquarters in the Financial District and laid off 92 employees.
+In March 2023, Sun served as CEO of Rainberry, Tron, and Peiwo simultaneously.

+In March 2023, the SEC sued Tron founder Justin Sun, the Tron foundation, the BitTorrent Foundation, and Rainberry Inc. over the sale of TRX and BTT tokens, and over the debate as to whether they counted as unregistered crypto asset securities.

-BitTorrent protocol software
+BitTorrent software

 BitTorrent is a peer-to-peer computer program developed by Bram Cohen and BitTorrent, Inc. that is used for uploading and downloading files via the BitTorrent protocol.
 BitTorrent was the first client written for the protocol.
 It is often nicknamed Mainline by developers, denoting its official origins.
 Since version 6.0, the BitTorrent client has been a rebranded version of μTorrent.
 As a result, it is no longer open source and is currently available for Microsoft Windows and Mac OS X.